 Students will complete seven core subjects and one elective.

-The following core subjects will be undertaken in the second year of enrolment:
+For students who are enrolled part time the following core subjects will be undertaken in the second year of enrolment:

-- EDUC90729 Conducting Educational Research
+- EDUC90786 Leading Educational Research

 - EDUC90752 Researching Leadership Practice